 Having met a few of the most formidable objections taken to this view of the Siddhanta school, let me here state a few of the objections to the Idealistic view for which a rational answer is not yet forthcoming.
-Evolving Logos and Mulaprakriti (matter) from Brahm (Sat), why don't you apply the law of causation and conservation of energy, and say otherwise that, Logos and matter are not Brahm, and why do you throw a veil between Logos and Brahm, and why do you say also that matter is not Sat but Asat, and why should the one energy or Chaitanyam or Sakti of the Logos subdivide itself and form into different monads and acquire Karma, and become evil, and corrupt and bring sin and sorrow into this earth?
-If Atma is not a particle of this Chit but a mere reflection or shadow, how could a mere shadow, become individualised and clothe, with thought and action?
+Evolving Logos and Mulaprakriti (matter) from Brahm (Sat), why don't you apply the law of causation and conservation of energy, and say otherwise that, Logos and matter are not Brahm, and why do you throw a veil between Logos and Brahm, and why do you say also that matter is not 'Sat' but Asat, and why should the one energy or Chaitanyam or Sakti of the Logos subdivide itself and form into different monads and acquire Karma, and become evil, and corrupt and bring sin and sorrow into this earth?
+If Atma is not a particle of this Chit but a mere reflection or shadow, how could the shadow and the substance be the same and how could a mere shadow become individualized and clothe with thought and action ?
 And why should this shadow work out its own salvation?
 Will it not disappear when the substance is itself resolved.
-And in the same way as the Logos manifested itself in various bodies, as the sun in various pots of water, cannot the Logos itself gather up its lost energies or cannot the energy pass into the Logos as soon as the body dies, just as the sun's reflection ceases as soon as the water pot is broken?
-With what grace can the objection be stated that unless the man's individuality is transferred into the Logos itself, immortality is only a name, when for no reason or end, the human monad is evolved from Logos, and when there is an equal chance for the individual attaining immortality to evolve again as a human monad?
+And in the same way as the

+Logos manifested itself in various bodies, as the sun in various pots of water, cannot the Logos itself gather up its lost energies or cannot the energy pass into the Logos as soon as the body dies, just as the sun's reflection ceases as soon as the water pot is broken?
+With what grace can the objection be stated that unless the man's individuality is transferred into the Logos itself, immortality is only a name, when for no reason or end, the human monad is evolved from Logos, and when there is an equal chance for the individual attaining immortality to evolve again as a human monad ?

 FIFTH SUTRA.

-ON THE RELATION OF GOD, SOUL AND BODY.
+ON THE RELATION OF GOD, SOUL AND BODY